oknakfm/GOC/README.md

 In <a href="https://github.com/oknakfm/GOC/tree/main/dataset/verbose">"/dataset/verbose"</a>, you can find intermediate products of our numerical simulation (to generate the synthetic datasets).

 ## <a href="https://github.com/oknakfm/GOC/blob/main/visualization.R">visualization.R</a>
 This script provides visualizations of datasets, and clustering results.
+The visualization results are saved to <a href="https://github.com/oknakfm/GOC/tree/main/output/visualization">"/output/visualization"</a>.

 ## <a href="https://github.com/oknakfm/GOC/blob/main/experiments.R">experiments.R</a>
 This script applies GOC to our synthetic datasets.
 The clustering results are saved to <a href="https://github.com/oknakfm/GOC/tree/main/output">"/output/"</a>.